leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 ## Problem description

 Mr. Berg is a diehard fan of an anime called [Coppelion](https://myanimelist.net/anime/9479/Coppelion).
 The series has quite an interesting look but at the end it only received mixed reviews.
-Therefore not much merchandise is available.
-By stalking the the staff's twitter or something he got some small sample pictures of official artwork.
+Therefore, not much merchandise is available.
+By stalking the staff's twitter or something he got some small sample pictures of official artwork.

 <figure>
     {% assign sample_width = "130px" %}